zesanriky/Banking-System/README.md

 ### Installing

-What softwares you need to install the
+What softwares you need to install

 ```